brainhack-school2020/mwmaclean-BHS2020/README.md

 ## Acknowledgements
 Thanks to the wonderful BrainHack Summer School 2020 for this experience as well as all the excellent ressources provided!
-Special thanks to my instructors Noor, Benjamin and Greg who invested a lot of time to help and contribute to this project!
+I would like to thank my instructors Noor and Benjamin for their advice and for providing specific ressources for this project.
+Special thanks to my instructor Greg who originally developed the python scripts and docker images I used and invested a lot of time to help and contribute to this project.
+I would also like to thank my new friend and coding partner Daniel and my friend Simon who was a great study buddy throughout the summer school!

 Be sure to check out the other cool projects from the BrainHack Summer School 2020 [here](https://school.brainhackmtl.org/project/)!